 The Abrams Claghorn Gallery is always evolving.
 Be sure to check back soon and often!

-Owner Robert Abrams has been a lifelong resident of the East Bay, minus a few formidable years spent working in his family’s business, Sam Ash Music, located in NY, NY.
+Owner Robert Abrams has been a lifelong resident of the East Bay, minus a few formidable years spent working in his family’s business, Sam Ash Music, located in New York City.
 In 1993, while still in New York, Abrams began his art practice.
-He moved back to the Bay Area in 2000 and went on to earn Masters in Fine Art Sculpture in 2007 at Academy of Art University, San Francisco, having previously earned a Bachelor’s in Organizational Psychology at UC Berkeley in 1986.
-He currently shows his artwork at Room Art Gallery in Mill Valley, CA, Turtle & Hare in Downtown Oakland, CA and has exhibited often in a variety of solo and group shows in the greater San Francisco Bay Area.
-Prior to opening the Abrams Claghorn Gallery, Abrams curated the gallery at the Potter’s Studio, and currently sits as the president of the Studio’s board.
-You can see his artwork here.
+He moved back to the Bay Area in 2000 and went on to earn Masters in Fine Art Sculpture in 2007 at Academy of Art University, San Francisco, having previously earned a Bachelor’s Degree in Organizational Psychology at UC Berkeley in 1986.
+He currently shows his artwork at Room Art Gallery in Mill Valley, CA, Turtle & Hare in Downtown Oakland, CA, and exhibits regularly in solo and group shows in the greater San Francisco Bay Area.
+Robert is a part owner of the Potters’ Studio in Berkeley, sits on the Solano Avenue Association board, and teaches at Laney College and at the Mill Valley Potters Studio.